BF. Skinner

 Applications of Operant Conditioning in Various Fields

-Nowadays, operant conditioning is a cornerstone of contemporary psychological theories – its effect can be observed across all aspects of human existence, from childrearing styles to professional training programs created for employees.
+Nowadays, operant conditioning is a cornerstone of contemporary psychological theories.
+Its effect can be observed across all aspects of human existence, from childrearing styles to professional training programs for employees.

 Its fundamentals have even been adopted within the engineering field, wherein robots have been programmed with incentive systems analogous to BF.
 Skinner over half a century ago!
 Thus, had it not been for him, we would not have nearly so much understanding of our behavioral patterns – something everyone should note!